telerik/kendo-ui-core/docs/framework/drawing/drawing-dom.md

 ### Images in PDF

-Images will be exported correctly only if they have the correct extension.
-For example, if PNG images with a JPG extension are displayed on the page, they may not show up in the exported PDF, or may cause exceptions in the PDF reader.
+Images are exported correctly only if they have the correct extension.
+For example, if PNG images with a JPG extension are displayed on the page, they might not show up in the exported PDF, or might cause exceptions in the PDF reader.

-Also check the [Known limitations](#known-limitations) for notes on loading images from different domains.
+To check for possible notes on loading images from different domains, refer to the [section on known limitations](#known-limitations).

 ### Hyperlinks in PDF